Bytes0211/autocorp/developer-approach.md

   - Need to handle failure scenarios
 - **Why not chosen:** Higher operational overhead, DMS is proven and managed

-### Alternative 2: Single Table Format (Hudi or Delta only)
+### Alternative 2: Delta Lake Instead of Hudi
-- **Description:** Standardize on one table format instead of both
+- **Description:** Use Delta Lake as the open table format
 - **Pros:**
-  - Simpler architecture
-  - Single set of tools/skills
-  - Easier to troubleshoot
+  - Strong Databricks ecosystem integration
+  - Rich DML support (DELETE, UPDATE, MERGE)
+  - Schema evolution capabilities
 - **Cons:**
-  - Miss benefits of specialized formats
+  - Less mature AWS Athena integration compared to Hudi
+  - Weaker CDC and streaming ingestion support
+  - Additional connector requirements for Athena
-  - May not be optimal for all use cases
+- **Why not chosen:** Hudi provides better AWS-native integration and stronger CDC capabilities for this use case
-- **Why not chosen:** Want to evaluate both in production workloads before standardizing

 ### Alternative 3: AWS Lake Formation for Governance
 - **Description:** Use Lake Formation for fine-grained access control